Ben00n/PokeOne-Shiny-Bot/README.md

 #You need to download AHK if you don't have it in order to run it as the scripts are NOT compiled.

-#This bot will never be detected by their lOOp anticheat system due to the fact their system is not able to detect 2 scripts at the same time.
+#This bot will never be detected by their lOOp anticheat system due to the fact their system is not able to detect 2 scripts controlling mouse & keyboard at the same time.